 Flowers are bisexual, small, 1/4 inch across with 5 stamens with yellow anthers extending beyond the 5 yellowish-green reflexed petals which have a triangular shape.
 The calyx is cup-shaped with lobes (sepals) shallow and barely noticeable.
 The style is short and conical shaped.
 There is usually a nectary at the base of the ovary, from which rise the stamens.

 Fruits: Flowers mature to a bluish-black berry resembling a small wild grape, that contains one to four seeds; light brown from P. vitacea (Grape Woodbine) and dark brown from P. quinquefolia (Virginia Creeper); fruits hang on reddish stalks.
 Both will grow in lightly shaded areas but more often in full sun, and the leaves of both have a nice red fall color.

 Habitat: Both species need sunlight to do well.
 In shade, flower production will be minimal or absent, but the foliage will still look good, but fall color will be much reduced.
 Soils should be of good quality with wet mesic to mesic moisture conditions.
 Stems that trail on the ground can root at the nodes.

 Names: The genus name Parthenocissus, is a contrived derivation from two Greek words - parthenos, referring to 'virgin' and kissos, referring to 'ivy' and somehow then attached to Elizabeth, the virgin queen of England (after whom the state of Virginia was named) and carried forward in the common name of Virginia Creeper.
 "Quinquefolia" is Latin for five leaves, referring to the 5 leaflets of the leaf.
 "Vitacea" is Latin for vine-like.
-An older name for P. vitacea is P. inserta.
+Older names for P. quinquefolia are P. inserta, and Psedera quinquefolia.